HumanSignal/label-studio/docs/source/guide/setup_project.md

 <div class="opensource-only">

+## Set up annotation settings for your project

-## Set up instructions for data labelers
+### Set up instructions for data labelers

 In the project settings, you can add instructions and choose whether to show the instructions to annotators before they perform labeling.